illegalRadish/sokolDoom/README.md

 # Doom on Sokol

-This is port of the Doom shareware version to the cross-platform [Sokol headers](https://github.com/floooh/sokol).
+This is a port of the Doom shareware version to the cross-platform [Sokol headers](https://github.com/floooh/sokol).

 Web version: https://floooh.github.io/doom-sokol/